-For one, many regionally accredited colleges allow the transfer of credits from one to another.
-Also, studying at one of these schools, you may apply for financial aid.
+Also, you should know, many regionally accredited colleges allow the transfer of credits from one to another.
+If you study at one of these schools, you may apply for financial aid.

-ATMAE is a specialized accreditor for technology.
+You can consider ATMAE to be a specialized accreditor for technology.
 And, you should know, they handle management and applied engineering degrees.
-The current scope of their accreditation applies to Associate, Bachelors and Masters degree programs.
-The status is good for 4 years, after which a school must renew.
+You can see that the current scope of their accreditation applies to A.S., B.S. and M.S. degree programs.
+The status of your program is good for 4 years.
+After that, your school must renew.

-Another professional accreditor is the PMI’s Global Accreditation Center for Project Management (GAC).
-They set standards in the field of project management.
+Another professional accreditor you will come across is the PMI’s Global Accreditation Center for Project Management (GAC).
+You will find they set standards in the field of project management.
 And, you will find they also stay on top of program, and portfolio management.

 Top Salaries by State for Technology Management Graduates: IT Managers

 |State||Employment||Annual Mean Wage|